neocotic/europa-core/CONTRIBUTING.md

 $ npm test
 ```

+If you're using a version of [Node.js](https://nodejs.org) that is older than 0.12, then linting is not performed by
+this step.
+Please consider upgrading to at least 0.12 or your pull request may fail on the CI build.

 All pull requests should be made to the `develop` branch.

 Don't forget to add your details to the list of